 What is foster care?

-Nationwide, about 400,000 kids live in foster care, roughly the population of Minneapolis, Minnesota.
+Nationwide, more than 400,000 youth live in foster care.
 Young people enter foster care when the courts determine they need to be temporarily or permanently removed from their current living situation because of challenges at home.

 Foster Care Facts

 Length of Stay

-For the children in foster care on September 30, 2016, the average amount of time they had been in the system was 25 months.
+For the youth in foster care on September 30, 2016, the average amount of time they had been in the system was 25 months.
 Fifty seven percent of those leaving care that year had been away from home for a year or longer.
 Fifty one percent of the young people leaving the system were reunified with their birth parents or primary caregivers.

 Youth in Transition